hiibolt/mbo/README.md

     - 8.3.
 Tailwind needs no introduction.
 Lightweight, minimal, and LLMs are great at quickly iterating quality CSS - Tailwind training data is vastly better than raw CSS training data.
     - 8.4.
 Skeleton is commonly used for pages like this, and Opus recommended it during brainstorming, so I viewed the docs and quickly agreed.
 - 9. (PE) **Testing** - Approx 15m to develop, verify, and implement a series of tests based on the provided file.
 I chose to use the standard `cargo` testing suite because it's what I'm most familiar with.
 There are more comprehensive suites that can test both the frontend/backend simultaneously, but I was planning to use GitHub Actions to test seperately, since you get a pretty nice dopamine hit from seeing that `X/X` with a checkmark on the GitHub UI.
+- 10. (CR, PE) **Deployment**, **Reproducible Builds**, **Multi-Environment Setup** - I decided to use GitHub Actions for builds and CI/CD.
+Since this is a Nix-based project, it could have also been possible to do with the Hydra build system, but that has a lengthy drop-in time.
+I chose to use Docker for containerization, it's standard and I know it well.
+I contracted Opus to build

 ## AI Usage
 I used Claude Opus 4.1 for dense, difficult tasks requiring heavy verification and Claude Sonnet 4.5 for less intense tasks such as test verification, by-line documentation, and rapid templating.